Pac-Man (TV series)

 Pac-Man is an American animated television series produced by Hanna-Barbera Productions and based on the Namco video game franchise of the same title.
 It premiered on ABC and ran for 44 episodes over two seasons from September 25, 1982, to November 5, 1983.
 It was the first cartoon based on a video game.

 It was the highest-rated Saturday morning cartoon show in the US during late 1982.
 Upon its debut, it was watched by an audience of over 20 million children in the US, in addition to adults.
 The show also inspired the 1984 arcade game Pac-Land.

 Plot

-The show follows the adventures of the title character, Pac-Man, his wife Pepper Pac-Man (Ms. Pac-Man), their child Pac-Baby, their dog Chomp-Chomp and their cat Sour Puss.
+The show follows the adventures of the title character, Pac-Man, his wife Pepper Pac-Man (Ms. Pac-Man), their child Pac-Baby, their dog Chomp-Chomp, and their cat Sour Puss.
 The family lives in Pac-Land, a place in which the geography and architecture seem to revolve primarily around sphere-like shapes.
-Most episodes of the series center around the ongoing battle between the Pac family and their only known enemies, the Ghost Monsters: Inky, Blinky, Pinky, Clyde, and Sue.
-They work for Mezmaron, whose sole mission is to locate and control the source of "Power Pellets", which serve as the primary food and power source for the city, and also is the deus ex machina in virtually every episode.
+Most episodes of the series center around the ongoing battle between the Pac family and their only known enemies, the Ghost Monsters: Blinky, Pinky, Inky, Clyde, and Sue.
+They work for Mezmaron, whose sole mission is to locate and control the source of "Power Pellets", which serve as the primary food and power source for the city, and also is the deus ex machina in virtually every episode that can be used against Mezmaron and the Ghost Monsters.

 The second (and final) season later introduces Super-Pac and Pac-Man's teenage cousin P.J.